 The coffee process involves a series of steps that go from the coffee plant and into your cup.
-In this week’s post, you’ll learn about the three most common types of post-harvest processing methods used by coffee producers around the world, so that you’ll have a clear understanding of what we mean when we say things like natural gesha, honey processed bourbon or washed caturra.
+In this week’s post, you’ll learn about the three most common types of coffee processing methods used by producers around the world, so that you’ll have a clear understanding of what we mean when we say things like natural gesha, honey processed bourbon or washed caturra.

 What is Coffee Processing?

 Post-harvest processing is the stage of the coffee process in which producers remove the outer layers of the coffee cherry to expose the green coffee beans that we then roast.
 There are a number of different processing methods, but the most common are natural (dry), washed (wet) and honey processing.